ALTITUDE-DEV-FR/CodeIgniter-4.x-with-Twig-3.7/README.md

-# codeigniter4.4-twig3.7
+# CodeIgniter 4 Twig 3.7
-Twig 3.7.1 with modules in CodeIgniter 4.4
+Twig 3.7.1 with modules in CodeIgniter 4.x

 Version 3.7.1 (latest)